-Founded by mother Jenefer and run by her oldest daughter Melissa Palmer as CEO, this sustainably focused, non-toxic, glass-bottled skincare line utilizes the healing benefits of seaweed to provide natural products for conscious consumers.
+Founded by mother Jenefer and run by her oldest daughter and CEO Melissa Palmer, this sustainably focused, non-toxic, glass-bottled skincare line utilizes the healing benefits of seaweed to provide natural products for conscious consumers.
 We’re absolutely obsessed with their gorgeous and calming Venice Beach-based skincare studio for facials and more.

 3 Kinder Beauty